RocksLabs/kvrocks-operator/docs/design.md

 ![avatar](/docs/images/sentinel.png)

-1. Use statefulSet to deploy sentinel Pod
+1. Use deployment to deploy sentinel Pod
 2. For scaling, just modify the spec.replicas field

 ### Expansion